People

 Tim Trobisch, MD

-Tim and is a physician-scientist combining work with patients with dry and wet lab work.
+Tim is a physician-scientist combining work with patients with dry and wet lab work.

 He studied medicine in Mannheim and has a strong interest in decoding cell-type specific gene expression changes in immune-mediated diseases such as MS. Tim focuses on specific tissue niches and regionally restricted pathologies.
 He is keen on applying latest high-performance computing tools to analyze multiome data.

-Tim has been supported by a scholarship of the German Cancer Aid.
+Tim was supported by a scholarship of the German Cancer Aid.

 tim.trobisch@medma.uni-heidelberg.de

-Sven is a medical student at the Medical Faculty in Mannheim and has major scientific focus on immune-mediated myopathies.
-He regularly uses cutting-edge cell type-specific RNA-sequencing technologies in combination with high-resolution imaging to understand and decipher molecular key drivers of pathology in myositis.
-He also has a strong interest in overlapping transcriptomic features in MS and related diseases of the central nervous system.
+Sven is a physician-scientist and studied medicine in Mannheim.
+His major scientific focus on immune-mediated myopathies.
+He uses cutting-edge cell type-specific sequencing technologies in combination with high-resolution imaging to decipher molecular key drivers of muscle and brain pathologies.
+He also has a strong interest in overlapping transcriptomic features in MS and infectious diseases of the nervous system.

-Sven has been supported by a scholarship of the Medical Faculty Mannheim.
+Sven was supported by a scholarship of the Medical Faculty Mannheim and is an recipient of a prestigious GCOM best presentation award.

 s.wischnewski@stud.uni-heidelberg.de